pywharf/private-pypi/README.md

 ## What is it?

 `private-pypi` allows you to deploy a PyPI server privately and keep your artifacts safe by leveraging the power (confidentiality, integrity and availability) of your storage backend.
-The backend mechanism is designed to be flexible so that the developer could attach to a new storage backend at a low cost.
+The backend mechanism is designed to be flexible so that the developer could support a new storage backend at a low cost.

 Supported backends: